 Sweet with spices and studded with raisins, every bite of this sourdough loaf is full of wholesome, heartwarming flavor.
 Top a toasted slice with butter and a sprinkle of sea salt for a *chef’s kiss* seriously perfect breakfast or snack.

 I created this cinnamon raisin sourdough bread recipe from my tried and true sourdough bread recipe!
-It has the addition of cinnamon and raisins (obviously) with all the things you love about sourdough.
+It has the best features of cinnamon raisin bagels with all the things you love about sourdough.
 It has a wonderful chewy, slightly sour interior with a crunchy, craggy crust!

 • Easy, no-knead, no mixer recipe!
 If you would prefer to mix the dough in a stand mixer, follow the instructions in this easy sourdough bread recipe.

 • No sugar cinnamon raisin bread.
 This recipe doesn’t have any added sugar other than the raisins.
 This makes it perfect for serving alongside a spicy soup, hearty Irish stew or toasted for breakfast!
 If you want a sweet, buttery sourdough raisin bread recipe, I am here for it and this one is the best.
-You could also just lean into the decadent and go with sourdough cinnamon rolls!
+You could also just lean into the decadent and go with sourdough cinnamon rolls or my cinnamon swirl bread!

 • Open, chewy crumb and crunchy crust!
 Since we still have a lean dough (no enrichments like sugar, butter or eggs), that means this bread has the texture of a high-hydration sourdough!